 For some time now, I’ve had a thing about trees.
-As a kid I collected leaves and obsessed about species identification as I encountered them around city and forest.
-Over the years I’ve supplemented our home heating with firewood that I cut and split from dead scavenged trees.
-I own a small share in a little piece of woods in southern New Hampshire, a hemlock/beech forest with which I’ve become intimately involved in both my personal photography and in learning about forest management issues.
-All this has awakened an increasing sense of awe and respect for these wild, outwardly static-looking slowly growing live things that form a context for so much of my life, and which often find their way to the foreground of my vision.
+As a kid I collected leaves and obsessed about species identification in my encounters with them around city and forest.
+Over the years I’ve supplemented my home's heating with firewood cut and split from dead scavenged trees.
+I am a part owner of a little piece of woods in southern New Hampshire: a hemlock/beech forest with which I’ve become intimately involved in both my personal photography and in learning about the interrelationship of humans and the woods.
+It's awakened an increased sense of awe and respect for these wild, slowly growing living things, and their remains, that are a context for so much of my life, and so often find their way into the foreground of my vision.